 any memorial service

-You should look for a Will in case the person who has died left funeral instructions in it, or with it.
-Leaving instructions in this way is fairly uncommon, as most people let their families know in one way or another what they would like to happen at their funeral.
+You should look for a Will as soon as possible after the person has died in case they have left funeral instructions in it, or with it.
+Leaving instructions in this way is uncommon, as most people let their families know one way or another what they would like to happen at their funeral.
 The Will may be with their papers or with a lawyer.

 After the funeral

-The next step is to have a look through the deceased’s papers to find out what the deceased owned.
+The next step is to have a look through the deceased’s papers to find out what the deceased owned and what liabilities they may have had.
 Immediate family are the most obvious people to do this.
-If the deceased has left a Will and has nominated an executor in the Will, the executor is the appropriate person to go through the deceased’s papers to work out what assets they will have to deal with in due course.
+If the deceased has left a Will and has nominated an executor in the Will, the executor is the appropriate person to go through the deceased’s papers to work out what assets and liabilities they will have to deal with in due course.

 The assets could be anything from a small bank account to a multi-million-dollar portfolio of assets.
-If the deceased had an accountant you should contact them for help with compiling a list of assets.
+If the deceased had an accountant, you should contact them for help with compiling a list of assets.
 Of course, you may already know all this.
-Once you have the Will and the list of assets, you are ready to take the next steps in the estate.
+Once you have the Will and the list of assets, you are ready to take the next steps in the estate and contact Toomey Pegg.